peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

 * The larger value of the two numbers.
+If one is positive zero and the other is negative zero, returns the positive zero.
+If the two numbers are positive and have the same value, returns the one with the larger exponent.
+If the two numbers are negative and have the same value, returns the one with the smaller exponent.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>first</code> or <code>second</code>
+ is null.

 ### Max
     public static EDecimal Max​(EDecimal first, EDecimal second)